confio/cosmos-hd-key-derivation-spec/README.md

 4. Component 3 is `0'`
 5. Component 2/3/4 are small values (`x'` or `x` with `x <= 100`)

-And update to the Ledger app would be required to loosen those restrictions in case the Cosmos purpose `7564153` is used instead of `44`.
-In particular the app should not not auto-harden any component and support paths of variable length.
+An update to the Ledger app would be required to loosen those restrictions in case the Cosmos purpose `7564153` is used instead of `44`.
+In particular the app should not auto-harden any component and support paths of variable length.

 ## Implementation in CosmJS

-CosmJS implements Bech32 via the more general SLIP10 specification, which uses the same path format.
+CosmJS implements BIP32 via the more general SLIP10 specification, which uses the same path format.
 An implementation of the above is as simple as that:

 ```ts